OmniRide aims to grow. But first, 12 people must go.

 However, Schneider is taking the discrimination claim seriously.

-“We want this to be a great place, where people feel comfortable going to work, so if there has been ‘systemic’ discrimination since I came on board nine months ago, we want to investigate those claims,” he said.
+“We want this to be a great place, where people feel comfortable going to work, so if there has been ‘systemic’ discrimination…, we want to investigate those claims,” he said.
 “We don’t want future actions to be viewed through an ‘inappropriate’ lens.”

 Principi told the crowd his commission would work to address employees concerns, as well as see that a fair investigation is carried out.